 top of page

 Who was Aethelred the Unready?
-A Brief Historical Guide.
+A Brief History Guide For Kids

 King Aethelred was Unready to rule.
 In a list of fairly rubbish English kings, he’s up there rubbing noses with King John (not literally I hasten to add, that would be weird).